VTMGR/Pootilla/README.md

 {
     void Start()
     {
-        //This creates and adds the mode to the mode selector Newtilla.Newtilla.AddGameMode("TESTMODE", "TESTMODE", BaseGamemode.HUNT, false, OnModeJoined, OnModeLeft);
+        //This creates and adds the mode to the mode selector, OnModeJoined and OnModeLeft aren't required.
+        Newtilla.Newtilla.AddGameMode("TESTMODE", "TESTMODE", BaseGamemode.HUNT, false, OnModeJoined, OnModeLeft);
     }